POSTED BY October 7, 2019 COMMENTS (14)ON

 Given below is the name of health insurance companies which use zoned based pricing model-

-You will agree that the overall expenses in a metro or tier-1 city is usually higher than a tier-4 city or a comparatively smaller city.
+You will agree that the overall expenses in a metro or tier-1 city are usually higher than a tier-4 city or a comparatively smaller city.
 Imagine if someone gets treatment for a big illness in Mumbai/Delhi compared to a smaller city like Meerut or Akola.
 There are various reasons why this happens

 Check an example below where we checked the yearly premium for a 30 yr old person for sum assured of Rs 10 lacs for 3 different cities from each zone.
 You can see how the premium reduces by approx 10% each time for zone 2 and zone 3 cities.